Reagan

 [0039] An important aspect of one embodiment of the invention is

-to generate sounds that match the frequency and patterns that the
+to generate sounds that match the frequency and patterns that

-have an effect on the organism's behavior.
+is to have an effect on the organism's behavior.

-[0040] The invention further involves exposing the organism to the
+[0040] The invention further involves exposing the organism to

-generated sounds, and observing how the organism responds.
-The
+the generated sounds, and observing how the organism responds.

-the modified sounds is observed.
+response(s) to the modified sounds is observed.

 [0041] The observer may then choose generated sounds which cause